In general, the average person can burn between 300 and 500 calories an hour while skiing.

 Keep in mind that the numbers above are times that we have made up.
 Your time for waiting in line, riding the chairlift and resting may be very different, which can greatly affect the number of calories you are burning when you ski.

 You can always keep track of the time you spend on each activity and calculate your own calorie estimate if you would like.

 There are quite a few calorie calculators out there and while they really just give us estimates, they are still a good tool to give us some guidance on what we are doing.

 If you want to try to calculate your own calories for skiing feel free to take a look at the calculator that we have been using here.
 You can also use one to calculate many other activities and compare them to your skiing or other outdoor winter activities.

 Spending the day skiing is a great way to have fun and it also has the extra benefit of providing some really good exercise.
 You can definitely tell after a day of skiing that you have worked a wide variety of muscles in your body.
 You can also be sure that you have burned some calories during your exciting day on the slopes.

 Skiing surely keeps you moving and gets your heart rate up and I know that there are often times when I get to the bottom of a run and I am out of breath.
 But there are also times when I am skiing that it seems easy and I am putting in little effort.

 The number of calories that we may burn while skiing is not quite as high as we might have thought.
 With that being said, don’t let that discourage you, skiing is still great exercise and there are little things that we can do to help increase the number of calories that we burn.

 Do you know of any ways to increase the calories burned while skiing?
-We’d love to hear from you, so please leave your comments.
+I’d love to hear from you, please leave your comments.